cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 Currently, the main questions I'd like to answer are:
 * [Bible Translation Software](#bible-translation-software): What's the current state of Bible Translation software, and how can it be improved most practically?
 * [Low-Resource MT](#low-resource-machine-translation): How can we get better quality translations with very little starting data?
+* [Deployable AI](#deployable-ai): Our likely users might be on an old laptop in a jungle.
+How can we make this tech usable for them?
 * [Polyglots: Efficient Language Learners](#polyglots-efficient-language-learners): Some people can learn many languages in a short amount of time with little data.
 Can we use their techniques to improve ours?
 * [Resources](#resources): What code, data, etc. are currently available that we can start playing with?
 * [People](#people): Who else is working in this field?
 Would they like to join forces?